Pick The Best Budget Microphone To Record Your Vocals – Updated

 Before purchasing one, do a little research on it, look at its stats.
 Then maybe see if there is a reputable review on YouTube.
 And then make a purchase and get ready to rock!

-This chapter is the part of my ultimate guide about how to build a music studio RIGHT IN YOUR HOUSE.
+This chapter is a part of the guide about how to build a music studio at home.